LABORATORY RESEARCH USE ONLY. NOT INTENDED FOR CONSUMPTION.

 Greenwood-Van Meerveld B et al. “Ipamorelin, a ghrelin mimetic, modulates gastric motility in rodents.”
 Eur J Pharmacol.
 2007.
 PubMed

 Disclaimer: All research citations are provided as references to published laboratory literature only.
 These materials may summarize in vitro and animal-model findings.
-Products are sold strictly for laboratory research use.
-No statements on this page are intended as dosing, administration, treatment, or other human-use guidance.
+Products are sold strictly for laboratory research use only.
+This page is provided for research-reference and documentation review only.

 Reviewed by